jnelsonjava/book_app/README.md

-08-24-2020 9:30pm - Added error handling to API request and unhandled routes 08-25-2020 3:40pm - Provisioned database and linked data to home page 08-25-2020 4:30pm - Added book details route
+08-24-2020 9:30pm - Added error handling to API request and unhandled routes 08-25-2020 3:40pm - Provisioned database and linked data to home page 08-25-2020 4:30pm - Added book details route 08-25-2020 6:00pm - Functionality for saving new books to database

 ## Credits and Collaborations